 The application tier is where the protected resources reside on Web containers, application servers, or legacy servers.
 AM web and Java agents intercept all access requests to protected resources on the web servers and grant access to the user based on AM policy decisions.
-For a list of supported web servers, see Section 2.4, "Web Application Container Requirements" in the Release Notes.
+For a list of supported web servers, see "Web Application Container Requirements" in the Release Notes.

 Because AM is Java-based, you can install the server on a variety of platforms, such as Linux, Solaris, and Windows.
-For a list of platforms that AM has been tested on, see Section 2.2, "Operating System Requirements" in the Release Notes.
+For a list of platforms that AM has been tested on, see "Operating System Requirements" in the Release Notes.